-Contact the Leicestershire School Transport Helpline on (0116) 305 0002 for more information and advice.
-The Helpline is open between 8.00 am and 5.00 pm Monday to Friday.
+Contact the Leicestershire Customer Services on (0116) 305 0002 for more information and advice.
+Customer Services are open between 8.00 am and 5.00 pm Monday to Friday.

 This leaflet aims to give advice and information to students, parents, schools, colleges and bus operators who use and deliver transport services provided by Leicestershire County Council.